msjimc/RunningWindowsProgramsOnLinux/centos_8_9.md

 ### From source code

 Unlike the installations on the other systems, ```Wine``` was also installed on Centos by compiling the source code as described by __onlycliches__ on the AlmaLinux forum: [[Script] Compile WINE with 32-Bit App Support](https://forums.almalinux.org/t/script-compile-wine-with-32-bit-app-support/2556).
 This page contains a script that compiles both the 32 and 64 - bit versions of ```wine```.
-It appears that things have changed a little since it was written and so needed two extra lines adding.
+It appears that things have changed a little since it was written and so the script needed two extra lines adding.

+For Centos Stream 9:

 > sudo dnf yum install dnf-plugins-core
 sudo yum config-manager --set-enabled crb

-in Centos 8 crb is called powertools:
+For Centos Stream 8:

 > sudo dnf yum install dnf-plugins-core
 sudo yum config-manager --set-enabled powertools

+It seems powertools was renamed crb in Centos Stream 9

 The script can be viewed as containing 3 stages the first downloads the require files and packages and requires user interaction to authorise the downloads, this may take ~5 mins.
 The next part compiles ```wine``` and may take serval hours, but doesn't require user interaction.
 The final part installs and configures ```wine``` and requires you to OK a few steps via dialogue box(es).
+This means you can start the installation and then after a few minutes leave it to run overnight and then finish off in the morning.

 To run the installation script download the install.txt files from [here](https://github.com/msjimc/circularMT/Program) and then run it from a terminal with bash: